EvickaStudio/Perplexica/README.md

    - `OLLAMA`: Your Ollama API URL.
 You should enter it as `http://host.docker.internal:PORT_NUMBER`.
 If you installed Ollama on port 11434, use `http://host.docker.internal:11434`.
 For other ports, adjust accordingly. **You need to fill this if you wish to use Ollama's models instead of OpenAI's**.
    - `GROQ`: Your Groq API key. **You only need to fill this if you wish to use Groq's hosted models**.
    - `ANTHROPIC`: Your Anthropic API key. **You only need to fill this if you wish to use Anthropic models**.
+   - `OPENROUTER`: Your OpenRouter API key and site URL. **You only need to fill this if you wish to use models through OpenRouter, which gives access to models from multiple providers**.

      **Note**: You can change these after starting Perplexica from the settings dialog.